florianingelfinger/MStwins/README.md

 - **Diffcyt**:
 This script was used to retrieve data-driven immunophenotypes that distinguish MS twins from non-MS twins across all twin pairs and across only untreated twin pairs in order to retrieve immunne perturbations elicited by MS that are not elicited by therapy.

+- **InfinityFlow**:
+This script was used to preprocess, cluster and map InfinityFlow data onto the mass cytometry data.
+Mapping of CITE-seq data was achieved in a similar manner.